Traveling to Austria

 How to get your IDP

 With a milestone of 46 million visitors recorded in 2019, Austria has always been famous for skiing options for all levels on snow-sure pistes, unrivaled après-ski, hospitality, and off-the-slope activities.
-But not just this, tourists are also drawn to this country because of their castles, palaces, and buildings, among other architectural works.
-These are just some of the reasons why people are drawn to visit Austria.
+But not just this, tourists are also drawn to this country because of its castles, palaces, and buildings, among other architectural works.

 Austria offers a wide diversity of sights and activities and is a brilliant destination for outdoor life enthusiasts.
-It’s no wonder Austria is the 12th most visited country in the world.
-As Austria’s capital city, Vienna's beautiful city center and historical buildings are some of the city's prime sights with magnificent architecture that leaves visitors in awe.
+It’s no wonder this country is the 12th most visited country in the world.

 Since the 1600s and holding a major role of cultural importance in Austria, the Schonbrunn Palace is a colossal 1441 room structure and complex that is the main tourist attraction in Vienna.
 The palace itself is an immense building and designed in a Baroque style with a symmetrical main building with hundreds of windows and statues on the rooftop.